 - 6. Inappropriate Accounting Treatment of Certain Assets.
-USSOCOM management was unable to support the assertion that certain assets considered to be Operating Materials and Supplies (OM&S) were acquired as replacement parts to be used in the normal course of operations, under the Inventory and Related Property, Net (I&RP) line item, rather than as General Property, Plant and Equipment (PP&E).
+USSOCOM management was unable to support the assertion that certain assets considered to be Operating Materials and Supplies (OM&S) were acquired as replacement parts to be used in the normal course of operations under the Inventory and Related Property, Net (I&RP) line item, rather than as General Property, Plant and Equipment (PP&E).
 Additionally, USSOCOM does not accumulate and capitalize capital improvement and modification costs affecting military service reported GE assets funded with Major Force Program (MFP) 11 dollars.
 As such, USSOCOM does not financially report the accumulated costs within CIP while the improvement/modification is ongoing nor record the transfer of the accumulated costs to the military service financially reporting the base asset once the improvement/modification is complete. - 7.
 Lack of Completeness over Operating Materials and Supplies.
-USSOCOM began reporting OM&S under the consumption method of accounting in Fiscal Year (FY) 2021 under the I&RP line item on the Balance Sheet.
-USSOCOM currently reports two categories of assets as OM&S: Uninstalled Aircraft Engines (UAE) and munitions, both of which are now treated using the consumption method of accounting.
-USSOCOM will ultimately report a third category of OM&S, the Defense Property Accountability System (DPAS) Remainder which consists of repair parts and assemblies but has not been able to identify a population of the DPAS Remainder to report on its financial statements.
+USSOCOM currently reports two categories of assets as OM&S, Uninstalled Aircraft Engines (UAE) and munitions, both of which are now treated using the consumption method of accounting.
+USSOCOM will ultimately report a third category of OM&S, the Defense Property Accountability System (DPAS) Remainder, which consists of repair parts and assemblies, but has not been able to identify a population of the DPAS Remainder to report on its financial statements.
 USSOCOM management has stated USSOCOM does not have a mechanism in place to identify all the OM&S held for use across the USSOCOM enterprise.
 Therefore, USSOCOM was unable to report a complete population of OM&S. - 8.
 Lack of Valuation over Operating Materials and Supplies.
 USSOCOM management was unable to make an unreserved assertion over the valuation of OM&S reported within its Balance Sheet for I&RP, in accordance with the SFFAS 48: Opening Balances for Inventory, OM&S, and Stockpile Materials.
-USSOCOM has asserted that it does not have the processes and controls in place to validate the valuation of OM&S. USSOCOM over relies on the service organizations in custody of the OM&S assets to perform inventory procedures and related controls.
-USSOCOM did not have oversight or visibility into inventory procedures performed by the service organizations over OM&S that is reported on the USSOCOM financial statements, nor did USSOCOM review any documentation resulting from inventories conducted by the service organizations. - 9.
+USSOCOM has asserted that it does not have the processes and controls in place to validate the valuation of OM&S. Due to a lack of processes and controls for identifying USSOCOM munitions, a material amount of USSOCOM-owned munitions was reported by a Military Service on its financial statements as of Q2 Fiscal Year (FY) 2023.
+USSOCOM executed a Prior Period Adjustment in Q3 FY 2023 to begin financially reporting the munitions previously reported by the Military Service and restated the FY 2022 USSOCOM financial statements to correct the material misstatement.
+Additionally, USSOCOM relies on the service organizations in custody of the OM&S assets to perform inventory procedures and related controls.
+USSOCOM has not completed efforts to have sufficient oversight or visibility into inventory procedures performed by the service organizations over OM&S that is reported on the USSOCOM financial statements, nor did USSOCOM review any documentation resulting from inventories conducted by the service organizations. - 9.
 Inability to Substantiate Operating Materials and Supplies.
-USSOCOM was unable to support the economic events and underlying transactions related to the OM&S, a component of I&RP on the balance sheet, specifically pertaining to the purchases, consumptions, gains, or losses of OM&S. In prior years, USSOCOM accounted for OM&S through the purchases method, in which OM&S assets were expensed upon acquisition.
-However, as USSOCOM could not support the selection of the purchases method, USSOCOM began accounting for OM&S under the consumption method in FY 2021, in which OM&S assets are accounted for under the I&RP financial statement line item upon acquisition and expensed once consumed.
-In Quarter (Q) 4 FY 2021, USSOCOM posted a current year adjustment in Q4 FY 2021 to reflect FY 2021 OM&S under the consumption method of accounting for OM&S. To calculate the FY 2021 OM&S activity, USSOCOM subtracted the FY 2021 beginning balance from the ending FY 2021 OM&S balance, informed by the Q4 FY 2021 OM&S inventory, to determine the related impact during the current year and recorded it via JV.
-This was due to USSOCOM's inability to account for purchases, consumptions, gains or losses activity for OM&S. Currently, USSOCOM's accounting systems expense OM&S upon acquisition and manually establishes the OM&S balance through a quarterly JV in order to account for OM&S under the consumption method.
-Therefore, USSOCOM does not have data or system capabilities that can substantiate the economic events and underlying transactions supporting the FY 2021 OM&S adjustment and FY 2022 activity.
+USSOCOM was unable to support the economic events and underlying transactions related to the OM&S, a component of I&RP on the balance sheet, specifically pertaining to the purchases, consumptions, gains, or losses of OM&S. Currently, USSOCOM's accounting systems expense OM&S upon acquisition and manually establish the OM&S balance through a quarterly JV in order to account for OM&S under the consumption method.
+Therefore, USSOCOM does not have data or system capabilities that can substantiate the economic events and underlying transactions supporting activity.